-The CDBG-funded Rebuilding Together roofing program aims to assist at least 10 households through roof replacements.
-The Housing Rehab Program plans to assist at least 8 households with CDBG funds this program year.
+PEHT's Transitional Residential Program will provide temporary (18-24 months) housing for homeless residents who were victims of human trafficking.
+They estimate approximately 7 residents will benefit from the program during the program year.
+The CDBG-funded Rebuilding Together roofing program aims to assist at least 12 households through roof replacements.
+The Housing Rehab Program plans to assist at least 6 households with CDBG funds this program year.
 Though not a specific program goal, it is likely some households assisted by Rebuilding Together and the Rehab Program will also serve special needs populations.
-The Water & Sewer Department anticipates assisting at least 6 households with the Leaded Water Line Replacement Program.

-As previously stated, Rebuilding Together's roof replacement program has set a goal of replacing at least 10 roofs.
-The Housing Rehab Program plans to rehabilitate at least 8 units with CDBG funds.
-The Leaded Water Line Replacement Program hopes to assist a minimum of 6 households.
+As for rehab of existing units, as previously stated, Rebuilding Together's roof replacement program has set a goal of replacing at least 12 roofs.
+The Housing Rehab Program plans to rehabilitate at least 6 units with CDBG funds.